 We managed multiple error states, despite the technical errors and challenges encountered due to the bank systems communicating with a third-party system.
 Through analytics and successful purchase data, we discovered that customers usage increased substantial after launch before any type of commercialisation efforts.

 I’m in the Dark!

-During one of our design workshops, we discussed the situations that users are in when they need electricity, and it is usually when the the electricty is almost run out or, when they are in the dark, at night, needing to make dinner.
+During one of our Absa app design workshops, we discussed the situations that users are in when they need electricity, and it is usually when the the electricity is almost run out or, when they are in the dark, at night, needing to make dinner.

 We decided to add a seemingly novel feature to the the final success screen where the token numbers are displayed.

 An on/off torch switch.
 A user can use their phone torch to see the keypad of their meter if they’re in the dark. 🤓

 Virtual Assistant Flight Booking Concept – Nedbank